 Hang Kenh Communal House

-The communal house was ranked as a national relic in 1962, and many valuable artifacts are preserved in the communal house: steles recording the names of people in the village who passed the exams from 1460 to 1693.
+The communal house was designated a national relic in 1962, and many valuable artifacts are preserved there, including steles recording the names of people in the village who passed the exams from 1460 to 1693.

 stelas in Hang Kenh Communal House

-Hang Kenh Communal House is a place to preserve unique historical, cultural and artistic values and is currently a place of regular spiritual activities for local people as well as tourists from all over.
+Hang Kenh Communal House is a place to preserve unique historical, cultural, and artistic values and is currently a venue for regular spiritual activities for local people as well as tourists from all over.

 Source: collected by An